rmolinari/rpeg/README.md

 ## Using RPeg

 Patterns in RPeg are much as they are in LPeg.
+They are first-class objects.
+The most basic patterns are created with calls to methods on the RPEG module and are combined using overloaded Ruby operators.

 Here is a table of basic patterns, mostly repeated from the LPeg documentation.